 International students admitted to FSU and coming from abroad need a valid passport from their own government and an F-1 or J-1 visa (unless a qualified citizen of Canada or Bermuda) obtained by application through a United States Embassy/Consulate.
 The passport must be valid for at least six months from the date the student plans to enter the United States.

 Health Insurance Requirement

-University Health Services provides outpatient care.
-Because students are likely to incur costs for medical care beyond that provided through outpatient services, adequate health insurance coverage must be obtained before they will be permitted to register for classes or to continue enrollment.
+Florida State University requires all students to have adequate health insurance coverage and the Florida Board of Governors mandates specific levels of coverage for F-1 and J-1 international students.
 In addition, international students with "J" visa status who will be accompanied by dependents are required by federal regulations to purchase health insurance coverage for them.
-For more information regarding the health insurance requirement, refer to http://uhs.fsu.edu.
+For more information regarding the health insurance requirement, refer to https://uhs.fsu.edu/.

 Center for Intensive English Studies

 English is the language of instruction and communication at the University.
 International applicants who lack sufficient English language preparation must correct this deficiency before being admitted to the University.
 Students may do this in their home country or in the United States at a school that offers an intensive English language program.
 Florida State University offers such a program through the Frederick L. Jenks Center for Intensive English Studies.
 Detailed information on the Center may be obtained at https://cies.fsu.edu/.

 Successful completion of English Studies at the Frederick L. Jenks Center for Intensive English Studies does not guarantee admission to Florida State University.